-- 1. They follow the same format (refer to the "Procedures for Master's Thesis and Research Report in GSAM"). - 2.
-They require a submission and approval of a research proposal, outlining the topic, before the start of research. - 3.
-They require presentation at the Joint Research Presentation prior to submission. - 4.
-They are approximately 15,000 words long. - 5.
-They are submitted and examined within the same deadline and according to the same procedures. - 6.
+- 1. They require a submission and approval of a research proposal, outlining the topic, before the start of research. - 2.
+They require presentation at the Joint Research Presentation prior to submission. - 3.
+They are approximately 15,000 words long. - 4.
+They are submitted and examined within the same deadline and according to the same procedures. - 5.
 They are examined by two faculty members the supervisor and another professor.